Applications open for 2023 & 2024! Apply today

 You can readily drink the tap water throughout the city.
 However, it is advised to bring your own water supply when traveling to and interning in the townships.

 You should aim to budget approximately US$100 per week for food.
-If you like to go out frequently (rather than going to the grocery store to prepare some of your own meals) then you need to budget up to US$150 per week, at least.
+If you like to go out frequently (rather than going to the grocery store to prepare some of your own meals) then you need to budget up to US$150 per week, at least (this budget can vary depending on personal spending habits).
+Note that, when you go to a restaurants, there is a cultural expectation to tip at least 10%.

 Activities and tourism